-Full Body Workouts: Stability Ball vs. Resistance Bands - Which Is Better?
+Full Body Workouts: Stability Ball vs Resistance Bands - Which Is Better?

-Full Body Workouts: Stability Ball vs. Resistance Bands - Which Is Better?
+Full Body Workouts: Stability Ball vs Resistance Bands - Which Is Better?

-Quick Stats Box:
+Quick Stats Box

-- Total Time: 25-30 minutes
+- Total Time: 25-30 minutes (including warm-up)

-- Equipment Needed: Stability ball or resistance bands (or both)
+- Equipment Needed: Stability ball, resistance bands

 - Difficulty Level: Beginner to Intermediate